A hybrid framework for estimating nonlinear functions of quantum states: Application for measuring moment

 Similarly, by applying the results of shadow norm for the Clifford measurement in Proposition \ref{fact:shadownorm},

-and one can transform it to the lower bound of $M$ similarly as Eq.~\eqref{3mEstCheb} by using Chebyshev’s inequality.
+and one can transform it to a lower bound of $M$ similarly as Eq.~\eqref{3mEstCheb} by using Chebyshev’s inequality.

 We remark that the upper bounds in Eq.~\eqref{ap:eq:P3Var} and Eq.~\eqref{ap:eq:P3VarC} may be not tight, but they already imply the advantage over original shadow estimation.
-For instance, if one directly applies original shadow estimation for $P_3$ with estimator like $\widehat{P_3}^{(\mathrm{OS})}\tr(S_3\widehat{\rho}_{(1)}\otimes \widehat{\rho}_{(2)}\otimes\widehat{\rho}_{(3)})$ with Pauli measurements, the leading order of the variance looks like (related to the 3 coincidence of the indices) \cite{elben2020mixedstate}
+For instance, if one directly applies original shadow estimation for $P_3$ with estimator like $\widehat{P_3}^{(\mathrm{OS})}\propto\tr(S_3\widehat{\rho}_{(i)}\otimes \widehat{\rho}_{(j)}\otimes\widehat{\rho}_{(k)})$ with Pauli measurements (Eq.~(D15) in Ref.~\cite{elben2020mixedstate}), the leading order of the variance looks like (related to the 3 coincidence of the indices)

-which is worse than Eq.~\eqref{ap:eq:P3Var}.
-The advantage on the variance of our hybrid framework is also demonstrated by numerical results in Fig.~\ref{fig:varianceobs}.
-The variance of the fourth moment $\widehat{P_4}$ can be bounded in the same way as $\mathrm{Var}(\widehat{P_3})$ and shows a similar scaling, and we do not elaborate it here.
+as shown in Eq.~(D28) in Ref.~\cite{elben2020mixedstate}, which is worse than Eq.~\eqref{ap:eq:P3Var}.
+The advantage on the variance of our hybrid framework is also demonstrated by numerical results in Fig.~3 in main text.

+The variance of the fourth moment $\widehat{P_4}$ can be bounded analytically in the same way as $\mathrm{Var}(\widehat{P_3})$ and shows a similar scaling, and we do not elaborate it here.
+We also numerically study the scaling of the statistical error with the qubit number $n$ using the Pauli measurement in Fig.~\ref{fig:varianceobsApp} (a), which is summarized in the second column of Table \ref{P4table}.